AlessandroPerazzetta/tetris-rs/README.md

 ## 🆕 Recent Improvements

+- **Unified Game Info Panel:** Score, lines cleared, and next tetromino preview are now displayed together in a single, consistently spaced side panel for a cleaner UI.
 - **Bag of 7 Tetromino System:** Piece generation now uses a fair "bag of 7" algorithm, ensuring all tetrominoes appear once per cycle before reshuffling.
 - **Next Block Preview:** The upcoming tetromino is displayed under the score panel for better planning.
 - **Wall Kick Rotation:** Tetrominoes can now rotate near the left/right borders using wall kick logic, preventing overlap with grid boundaries.